+Milana Furman, Voronezh City Coordinator.
 My full-time work focuses on managing a Voronezh-based non-profit that promotes international volunteering among young Russians and organizes programs that bring them together with international students living in Voronezh.
 I've been doing this for years.
-I was delighted when Martina and Vlad approached me to host Crossroads Eurasia interns in Voronezh, as not many Americans or Britons make it here.
+I was delighted when Martina and Vlad approached me to host Crossroads Eurasia interns in Voronezh, as not many native English-speakers make it here.

-During the school year, I am a social studies and English language teacher at a local private school that promotes creativity and critical thinking among its pupils.
+Tatiana Zakharova, Ryazan City Coordinator.
+During the school year, I am a Social Studies and English language teacher at a local private school a major goal of which is to promote creativity and critical thinking among its pupils.
 I love international exchange and volunteering programs, and besides Crossroads, I help to set up local events, such as music festivals, that encourage young people to travel and visit Ryazan.

-Our alumni go on to do great Russia-related work in the policy, business, and NGO communities, and we are proud to say that one in ten is a Fulbright scholar.
-The Crossroads Eurasia program was a key stepping stone on their road to success.
-We hope that it can be the same for you.
+Crossroads Eurasia has about 100 alumni, many of whom have gone on to do Russia-related work in the policy, business, and NGO communities, and we are proud to say that one in ten is a Fulbright scholar.